-Merel plays on a beautiful violin made by Italian luthier A. Postacchini in 1820, kindly given on loan by the Dutch Musical Instruments Foundation.
+Merel plays a violin made by Jean Baptiste Vuillaume in Paris around 1845 and a 19th-century Franz Albert Nürnberger bow, kindly made available on loan to her by the Dutch Musical Instruments Foundation (NMF).

 Merel Vercammen

-Merel plays on a beautiful violin made by Italian luthier A. Postacchini in 1820, kindly given on loan by the Dutch Musical Instruments Foundation.
+Merel plays a violin made by Jean Baptiste Vuillaume in Paris around 1845 and a 19th-century Franz Albert Nürnberger bow, kindly made available on loan to her by the Dutch Musical Instruments Foundation (NMF).